onicofago/GDocParser/README.md

 Aliquam in fringilla ex.
 Etiam fringilla lectus nisl, sit amet imperdiet mauris lacinia et.
 Nam sed nibh in sem luctus suscipit.
 Curabitur volutpat elit a lacus sagittis, eget dictum erat ornare.
 ```
-In files that you want to parse, for instance, looking for Pluralsight notes or days worked remotely.<br>
+In files that you want to parse, for instance, looking for "Pluralsight" notes or days worked remotely. ("[wfh]")<br>
-HTH